Deciphering causes of and developing treatments for oral, head and neck cancer

 Head and neck cancers are highly treatable if detected early, but due to inadequate screening, many aren’t detected until they have advanced.
 Current therapies include surgery, radiation and chemotherapy.

 Head and neck radiation often negatively affect salivary gland function, causing severe dry mouth, swelling, malnutrition, and increased oral infections.
 The side effects of radiation therapy can persist – often for months, years or indefinitely after the treatment has finished.
-Because such oral cavity destruction results in diminished quality of life, Dr. Kirsten Limesand, professor of nutritional sciences and assistant dean for graduate education in the College of Agriculture and Life Sciences, investigates mechanisms of salivary gland damage, clinical prevention measures, and restoration therapies.
+Because such oral cavity destruction results in diminished quality of life, Kirsten Limesand, professor of nutritional sciences and assistant dean for graduate education in the College of Agriculture, Life, & Environmental Sciences, investigates mechanisms of salivary gland damage, clinical prevention measures, and restoration therapies.

 “The severity of side effects from treatments often has a major influence on a patient’s decision to continue therapy.
 Unfortunately for head and neck cancer treatments, treatments for oral cavity damage are temporary and palliative.
 Our work hopes to expand the options to curative treatments,” said Limesand, who is also a professor of cancer biology and physiological sciences.